Locking of skyrmion cores on a centrosymmetric discrete lattice: onsite versus offsite: Introduction

 In the present study, we investigate the formation of the SkXs in itinerant magnets on a discrete lattice by focusing on a position of the skyrmion core, which is related to the phase degree of freedom in the SkXs.
-We consider the short-period SkXs in the Kondo lattice model with an easy-axis single-ion anisotropy on a triangular lattice, where the SkXs with $|n_{\rm sk}|=1$ and $|n_{\rm sk}|=2$ are stabilized with and without the magnetic field~\cite{Ozawa_PhysRevLett.118.147205}.
-By constructing a phase diagram within the variational calculations, we find that the position of the skyrmion core is placed at the interstitial site for a small single-ion anisotropy, while that is locked at the onsite for a large single-ion anisotropy.
+We consider the short-period SkXs in the double exchange (classical Kondo lattice) model with an easy-axis single-ion anisotropy on a triangular lattice, where the SkXs with $|n_{\rm sk}|=1$ and $|n_{\rm sk}|=2$ consisting of the commensurate ordering wave vectors with the crystal lattice are stabilized with and without the magnetic field~\cite{Ozawa_PhysRevLett.118.147205}.
+By constructing a phase diagram within the variational calculations, we find that the position of the skyrmion core is located at the interstitial site for a small single-ion anisotropy, while that is locked at the onsite for a large single-ion anisotropy.
 Reflecting the different core positions, the resultant electronic states for the SkXs with $|n_{\rm sk}|=1$ are sensitively affected in a different way: the threefold-symmetric Fermi surface appears for a small anisotropy, while the sixfold-symmetric one appears for a large anisotropy.
 Furthermore, we show that the SkX with $|n_{\rm sk}|=1$ is described by superposing of three spiral and sinusoidal waves for a small anisotropy, which is in contrast to the superposition of three spirals for the SkX in chiral/polar magnets.
 We confirm that a part of the SkXs obtained by the variational calculations are reproduced by the unbiased kernel polynomial method and the Langevin dynamics (KPM-LD) simulations for the large system size~\cite{Barros_PhysRevB.88.235101}.
-We also perform the simulated annealing for an effective spin model of the Kondo lattice model to discuss the SkX spin texture for a large single-ion anisotropy.
+We also perform the simulated annealing for an effective spin model of the double exchange model to discuss the SkX spin texture for a large single-ion anisotropy.